oliverkwebb/oliverkwebb.github.io/content/articles/newtime.md

 date_t    inmytz(date_t d);           // intz(d, mytz())
 ```

-## Why weekdays in the time structure are bad
+## Why Weekdays in the Time Structure are Bad

 `strptime()` is special because it uses uncertainty as a tool.
 It wont touch anything in the calendar
 structure that isn't directly correlated with a formatting specification.
 This is as much of a